Remind yourself of the person you were

 How to find the time:

-- Allocate it: The time is there you just need to make it a priority, so put it in your diary, begin small, block out 15mins of you time and make it non-negotiable.
+- Allocate it: The time is there you just need to make it a priority, so put it in your diary, begin small, block out 15 minutes of your time and make it non-negotiable.

 - Get up earlier: Taking as little as 10 minutes every morning for you can change the entire flow of your day.
 You may only have a cup of tea, do some yoga, go for a walk or read a book.
 But that 10 minutes is your time to rejuvenate and set your intentions for the day.